PistonDevelopers/rust-empty/README.md

 For example, if you type `make exe` it will add a hello-world program to `src/main.rs`.
 You can use `make clear-project` to revert back to just the 'Makefile'.

+##Unit Testing & Benchmarking

+Internal unit tests and benchmarks are located in the same source as the library, `src/lib.rs`.
+External unit tests and benchmarks are located in `src/test.rs`.

 ##Introduction To Rust

 Rust is a programming language developed at Mozilla Research.